 • Listening to the views of parents, teachers and pupils to make sure the school is in touch with their needs,

 Anne McWilliams: Vice Chair of LAB: I am very pleased to join the joint LAB (Local Academy Board) for King Offa and Glenleigh Park.
 When I was shown around the schools, I was very impressed by the positive and welcoming atmosphere and attitude.
 The Trust-organised LAB member and Trustee training session on the Paragon curriculum, in the summer of 2018 was both fascinating and uplifting.
 I have taken on the responsibility for Special Educational Needs and Disabilities and look forward to supporting both schools in any way that I can, to achieve the very best for its pupils.
 I have a background in finance, administration, personnel and project management.
 I have worked as a bursar in both state and independent schools, which has given me an insight into how schools work and a great appreciation of all that they achieve for their pupils.
-I am currently a governor at a school in Eastbourne and volunteer at the Citizens Advice Bureau as an adviser.
+I am also a volunteer at the Citizens Advice Bureau as an adviser.
 I have four grandchildren, who are all working their way through the school system, and two grown up sons.
 In my spare time I enjoy walking, music and reading.

 Steve Etherington: I joined the King Offa Local Academy Board (LAB) in October 2017 after responding to a message from the school looking for new parent members.
 Having two boys currently attending King Offa, I wanted to support the school in their aim of providing a high quality of education in a fun and safe environment.
 My role involves regular visits to the school, observing classes and providing the LAB with a parent’s view on topics that effect our children’s education.
 These visits let me see at first hand the amazing teaching on offer and I was delighted with the results of the recent Ofsted visit.
 After moving to Bexhill five years ago, the family enjoys spending any spare time on the seafront and walking our two dogs.
 I love all types of sport and am a keen supporter of local football.